Fakes, forgeries and reproductions

 Firstly, one needs to understand the difference between the terms.

 A reproduction is a modern copy of a period piece following original styles and often using original production methods and materials.
 Sometimes, it is even a copy of an actual item.
 What is important is that it is not made to deceive and is marked accordingly.
-One problem is that an unscrupulous ‘faker’ may be able to erase or partially erase the mark making it much more difficult to distinguish from an original.
+In the 1930s there was an oak and pewter revival and alot of pewter was reproduced using old moulds .
+Over the last 80 years a patina has appeared on these items making them look older than they are .
+Another problem is that an unscrupulous ‘faker’ may be able to erase or partially erase the mark making it much more difficult to distinguish from an original.

 A forgery is a piece of modern pewter which is made specifically to deceive the purchaser.
 This could be achieved by a number of methods such as the creation of moulds from genuine items which then produce ‘cloned’ copies including all blemishes and wear marks; the use of fake dies of maker’s or other marks often combined with artificial ageing; etc. Many such items are made in continental Europe, especially Italy and Germany.